NCEAS/eml/docs/eml-semantic-annotations-primer.md

 </attribute>
 ```

-In the above example, the first annotation has as the subject the attribute with the id value "1234", the object property "http://ecoinformatics.org/oboe/oboe.1.2/oboe-core.owl#containsMeasurementsOfType", and the object "http://purl.dataone.org/odo/ECSO_00001125".
+In the above example (Example 1), the first annotation has as its subject the attribute element with the `id` attribute value "1234", has the object property "http://ecoinformatics.org/oboe/oboe.1.2/oboe-core.owl#containsMeasurementsOfType", and has the object "http://purl.dataone.org/odo/ECSO_00001125".
 After serializing the EML into a semantic web format, such as RDF or JSON-LD, the system could interpret the semantic statement as "the attribute that has the id '1234' contains measurements of types of dissolved organic carbon concentration".

-The second annotation has as the subject the attribute with the id value "1234", the object property "http://ecoinformatics.org/oboe/oboe.1.2/oboe-core.owl#hasUnit", and the object "http://purl.obolibrary.org/obo/UO_0000273".
+The second annotation has as its subject the `attribute` element with the `id` attribute value "1234", has the object property "http://ecoinformatics.org/oboe/oboe.1.2/oboe-core.owl#hasUnit", and has the object "http://purl.obolibrary.org/obo/UO_0000273".
 The semantic statement associated with this triple can be read as "the attribute with the id '1234' has units of milligram per liter".

 #### Dataset-level annotations